star-wars-vehicles/star-wars-vehicles-redux/docs/doc.md

 The second way is the *dyanmic* way.
 This means adding the seats at run-time when the ship is initialized.
 This method should be used inside of the `ENT:OnInitialize()` method inside of the `init.lua` file.

 You are allowed to mix these methods if you so desire.
+Note that any hard-coded seats will be registered before the dynamic seats.

 **Hard-Coded**